Illegal trade seizures: Elephant ivory

 Mapping the crimes

-For World Elephant Day 2017, the Environmental Investigation Agency (EIA) has updated this ivory seizure map, detailing 150 large scale ivory seizures of 500kg or more between 2000 and July 2017.
+For World Elephant Day 2017, we updated our ivory seizure map, detailing 150 large scale ivory seizures of 500kg or more between 2000 and July 2017.

 Included in the updated map are conviction outcomes and pending prosecutions for 51 of the identified seizures.
 Additionally, we have provided the details of 15 known thefts from government stockpiles around the world.
 The release of the conviction outcomes highlights the woefully low conviction rate for ivory crimes, with only 19.3 per cent of these seizures known to have resulted in a conviction.